songzhuoran/songzhuoran.github.io/aboutme.md

 * Reviewer of IEEE Transactions on Circuits and Systems I (TCAS-I)
 * Reviewer of ACM Transactions on Design Automation of Electronic System (TODAES)
 * Reviewer of ACM Transactions on Embedded Computing Systems (TECS)

-## Recruitment
-Our [team](https://acalab.sjtu.edu.cn/CN/Default.aspx) is looking for self-motivated PhD, Master and Undergraduate students who are interested in Computer architecture or Efficient AI/ML algorithms.
-If you want to join us, please email me your CV.

 ## Contact